Aram Sahakian, General Manager

 Chairs the EOO Community Preparedness Subcommittee

-The Operations Division is responsible for EOC readiness, emergency planning, training and exercise programs.
-It is also responsible for ensuring the operational readiness of the City's Emergency Operations Center (EOC) and alternate EOC's.
+The Operations Division is responsible for ensuring the EMD and the City EOC are ready to coordinate and support emergency resoonse activities at all times.
+It is responsible for ensuring the operational readiness of the City's Emergency Operations Center (EOC) and alternate EOC's.
 This includes:

 - Coordinating EOC activations